wei152316/LMRDDR/README.md

 # Adaptive Weighting Landmark-based Group-wise Registration On Lung DCE-MRI Images
 To make readers better understanding our paper, we will release our Matlab code and some expamle results in the next few months.

-[new] The multiscale local rigid matching [1] is released.
+The multiscale local rigid matching [1] is released.

+Notice: <br>
-[notification] Some functions in FAIR has been modified (e.g. the NGF function).
+1. Some functions in FAIR has been modified (e.g. the NGF function). <br>
+2. we added some new functions in MIRT.

 # flowchart
 ![image](https://github.com/cainaxin/LMRDDR/blob/master/images/flowchart.jpg)